HoiHman/Simfeeback-STL-feet/Actuator.md

 ![](https://github.com/SimFeedback/SimFeedback-AC-Servo/blob/master/Docs/04_fixed_bearing.jpg)

-- to tighten the fixed bearing nut, clamp the ball screw in a vice
+- to tighten the fixed bearing nut, clamp the ball screw in a vise
 - drop a bit of screw lock on the thread
 - tighten the nut as strong as possible - without the fixed bearing to get stuck
 - use the worm screw to secure the nut